Company Logo - Home Link

 In the 1920s, Bloomingdale's took over an entire city block and has been there ever since.
 The iconic Big Brown Bags debuted in 1973.

-Bloomie’s is also one of the department stores that have an annual Christmas window display.
-There’s is among the most cutting-edge.
+Bloomie’s is one of the department stores with an annual Christmas window display.

 Bloomingdale’s is at Lexington Avenue between E. 59th to E. 60th Street.